 “Please,” said Miss Mai, “the shipping of mines is extremely restricted and mostly illegal.
 These are magnetically-activated industrial explosives.”

-“…For which the primary use would be mines, and thus still illegal to ship.”
+“ . . .
+For which the primary use would be mines, and thus still illegal to ship.”

 “The units are absolutely agnostic in their uses.
-They don’t have to be a mine: could be a torpedo, missile, suicide-bomber, sling-shot, whatever.
-The oceans teem with rusting hulks of ferrous metal, grinding their way back and forth — and under, of course—the surface of the sea; leaving their foul trails of oil, carbon, and noise.
+They don’t have to be for a mine: could be a torpedo, missile, suicide-bomber, sling-shot, whatever.
+The oceans teem with rusting hulks of ferrous metal, grinding their way back and forth atop—and under, of course—the surface of the sea; leaving their foul trails of oil, carbon, and noise.
 There is quite a bit of demand for units that can help clean up the mess.”

 “Is that why you need me?
-You can’t get an Authority seal to ship these because they are going to a group that’s trying to ‘clean’ up the oceans?”
+You can’t get an Authority seal to ship these because they are going to a group that’s trying to ‘clean up’ the oceans?”

 “You know as well as I do that the seal of one Authority just aggravates the aggression of another, regardless of where, or whom, your items are being shipped to.”
 She sighed.
 “Unfortunately, these days, conventional shipping ends up being an unwinnable game of tic-tac-toe with a high chance that no matter how well stamped, sealed, and authorized a shipment like this might be, it will simply never arrive at its destination due to interference from another antagonist.
 The most reliable way is to use a specialty shipping services unit like yours, with your professional expertise at clandestine maneuvering and your discreet interests.
 It’s simply a matter of reliability, you know.
 Nothing more.”